mt32net/mt32CS/README.md

 # mt32.net - Frontend

-## About

 This is a frontend web application build with Vue.js build to run as a web site.
 The goal of this project is to create a nice looking, efficient, flexible and intuitive interface, with it's help it's easy to present helpful and intersting content.

+## About

+Please note that this is just the frontent.
+This piece of software will only display content it gets via a specified [GraphQL](https://graphql.org/).

 This website is written out of personal need, but feel free to use it yourself or fork it, as long as you give credit.